fireproof-storage/call-ai/test/fix-callai-claude.md

 /**
  * Modify the fetch call for Claude API to use the timeout function */
-// In the callAI function where the fetch response is processed: let responseText;
+// In the callAi function where the fetch response is processed: let responseText;
 try {
   // Use the timeout function for Claude API with tool mode